zentrocdot/InofficialTurtleGraphicsDoc/docs/tkinter.md

 win_0 = tk.Tk()
 win_1 = tk.Tk()

-# Keep the windows open.
+# Keep the two windows open.
 tk.mainloop()
 ```

 <p align="justify">What is shown here is not visible done
-in the background at Turtle Graphics.</p>
+in the background at Turtle Graphics on start up.
+For what
+follows one can make use of this behaviour.</p>

 ## Get the Turtle Graphics Root Window

 <p align="justify">There are two ways to get the
-root window.
-Both are presented subsequently.
-The
+Turtle Graphics root window.
+Both are presented
-following command returns the Canvas of the invoked
+subsequently.
+The following command returns the
+Canvas of the invoked Turtle Screen.</p>
-TurtleScreen.</p>

 ```
 # Get screen canvas.